sourcegraph/sourcegraph-public-snapshot/README.md

 ## Product documentation

-Visit or search [Sourcegraph Server documentation](https://about.sourcegraph.com/docs) for detailed instructions on setting up Sourcegraph and frequently asked questions.
+See [Sourcegraph documentation](https://about.sourcegraph.com/docs) for detailed instructions on setting up Sourcegraph and frequently asked questions.